 "I am excited about this bill as it will allow Wisconsin communities to apply for the ET3 pilot.
-If approved for the ET3 pilot, emergency responders, in consultation with a physician, may determine a patient can be best served at an urgent care or other non-acute care setting.
 As we know, emergency room visits are expensive, and may not always be the right place for someone calling 911 to receive the care they need.
-The pilot will provide data on patient outcomes and potential cost savings to help inform future EMS and health care related policy decisions.
+The pilot will provide data on patient outcomes and potential cost savings to help inform future EMS and health care related policy decisions," said Loudenbeck.